SilvaAriel/SilvaAriel.github.io/_posts/2020-10-02-garbage-collector.markdown

 num = null; // 2
 {% endhighlight %}

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;The object Integer is added to the Heap Memory, making it a live object.
+The object Integer is added to the Heap Memory, making it a live object.
 Also, the variable “num” is added to the [Stack Memory](https://www.baeldung.com/java-stack-heap#stack-memory-in-java) with a pointer to the Integer’s address in Heap Memory.

-&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;Now the Integer object has no reference which means it’s unreachable.
+Now the Integer object has no reference which means it’s unreachable.
 It’s a dead object.
 	If an unreachable object remains in the Heap Memory it might prevent JVM from allocating new objects in it.
 When this happens Java raises `java.lang.OutOfMemoryError`.

 # Tracing Strategy